adityadhiman-in/questify/README.md

 ![Preview](image.png)

 **Questify** is a platform designed to help users post and find lost and found items.
-Whether it's a misplaced wallet or a found set of keys, Questify connects users who have lost or found items with those looking to retrieve them.
+Whether it's a misplaced wallet or a found set of keys or anything lost.
+Questify connects users who have lost or found items with those looking to retrieve them.

 ## Features